JudeQuintana/terraform-main/docs/WHITEPAPER.md

 Default architectures deploy NAT Gateways in every VPC × every AZ, yielding V × A gateways where constant infrastructure would suffice.

-Example: With V = 9 and A = 2, operators deploy 18 NAT Gateways at approximately $591/month ($7,092 annually), even though centralized egress requires only 6.
+Example: With V=9 and A=2, operators deploy 18 NAT Gateways at approximately $591/month ($7,092 annually), even though centralized egress requires only 6.
 This represents a 67% avoidable cost overhead.

 **Non-repeatable and non-verifiable topology logic:**